colm-o-caoimh/IrisDataset/README.md

 `iris_data = pd.read_csv('iris.data', header=None)`

 This loads the data as a DataFrame which enables easier manipulation throughout the program.
 In addition, I found Pandas' handling of string objects to be more intuitive than NumPy's.
+This was particularly important for the dependent variable column (iris species).

 ## Investigating the data